 How much does a CNA make in Wisconsin?

 CNAs who have high school diplomas are more likely to earn more money.
 Salaries may also vary from location to location within the state of Wisconsin.
-On average, the hourly pay for a CNA is $15.65, or a yearly salary of $32,560.
+According to the Bureau of Labor Statistics, the median hourly pay for a CNA is $17.67, or a yearly salary of $36,750.
+This is slightly better than the national reported average of $36,220.